 A few trends we’ve seen is that customers tend to prefer a lighter shade for the wall covering and a dark wood stain color for the trims and doors.
 Additionally, pine is the more popular wood surface that typically uses a colored stain, rather than cedar.
 Because white cedar has a natural light and dark combination, we typically just use a clear coat to magnify its natural color.

 Need help choosing the best pine wood stain color?
 We rounded up our top five most popular interior wood stains for pine.
 See if one of the pine stain colors below can help you achieve the right look for the inside of your home or building.

-Most popular pine wood stain colors:
+Most popular pine wood stain colors

-5. Weathered grey wood stain
+Weathered grey wood stain

-That’s why Northern Log Supply adds stain to your product before shipping it out.
+That’s why Northern Log Supply offers the option to apply a stain color to your product before shipping it out.
 Our automated sprayers will not only give your faster results, but you’ll also get a smoother, more evenly coated finish.
 Not to mention, our borate treatment helps to extend the life of your wood by deterring any bugs or mildew.
 Our pre-finished and pre-stained products can cut costs, too, with most of our clients seeing over 50% in savings over having a contractor stain after installing your wood.

 For more interior stain colors, check out all of our pre-finish and pre-stain options.
 If you don’t see what you’re looking for, we can always custom color match to your sample.
 Contact our experts to help you pick your best stain.